 Location: Barnet, London

-Addiction Therapist with Community Addiction Services:
+Working with Addiction and substance use as a Therapist with Community Addiction Services:

 I have been working with one of the leading providers of addictions services on behalf of local authorities and the NHS, offering abstinence based therapy, children and family interventions, clinical services, detox/rehab, psychosocial services and aftercare.
 As part of its psychosocial support, I offer one to one counselling to clients to aid successful recovery as wellbeing is rooted in the ability to form healthy relationships and participate in family, work and the community.